 Regardless of the size, shape, or industry, your small business belongs to, attackers are targeting businesses with security vulnerabilities.
 Recent statistics show that small businesses accounted for 58% of all reported cyber attacks in 2020.
 The increasing number of internet-based businesses is a cause for alarm that all small business owners should take into consideration.

-Unfortunately, small business owners often have limited resources to dedicate to cybersecurity, which makes them even more vulnerable to attack.
+Unfortunately, owners often have limited resources to dedicate to cybersecurity for small businesses, which makes them even more vulnerable to attack.
 It is crucial for small businesses to prioritize security awareness and make sure their employees are properly trained on cybersecurity best practices.

 The cost of cyber security assessment is just one of the many reasons why necessary steps are often ignored by small businesses.
 The security plans stay put in the pipeline for months while the companies try to mitigate the burgeoning risk with antiviruses and other inexpensive modes of cyber defense.